Be My Baby: Recording

+The song was arranged by Spector regular Jack Nitzsche and engineered by Larry Levine.
+Guitars on the session were played by Tommy Tedesco and Bill Pitman, after whom the instrumental "Tedesco and Pitman" on the B-side of the single was named.
 According to Brown, the opening drum beat, played by Hal Blaine, was suggested by Nitzsche.
 However, Blaine stated, "That famous drum intro was an accident.
 I was supposed to play the snare on the second beat as well as the fourth, but I dropped a stick.
 Being the faker I was in those days, I left the mistake in and it became: 'Bum-ba-bum-BOOM!'
 And soon everyone wanted that beat."

 Owing to Spector's perfectionism, the band rehearsed the song for four hours in the studio before the tape recorders were turned on.
 One of the four keyboard players, Michael Spencer, recalled, "That session took three and a half hours.
 There's this pause towards the end of the song where the drums go boom-ba-boom-boom before the song picks up again.
 I remember that by the fortieth or forty-first take I was so punchy, I played right through it, and we had to do it again.
 And that subsequent take was the one Phil used."